dpakprajul/geo_ref/README.md

 #### This image has same grayscale and could be visualized using softwares like ImageJ

+## License
+This Plugin is licensed under the [GPL](http://docs.geoserver.org/latest/en/user/introduction/license.html).
+See also LICENSE file in this repo.

 ### TO DO
 #### Need to make a drop down where user can choose the input file format.
 For example: png, tif, jpeg